 The oil in your tank is valuable, so it’s also important to protect it from theft as best you can.

-Made from either fabricated steel or plastic, heating oil tanks can be single-skinned, double-skinned (where the tank has two layers) or integrally bunded (a bund is a protective layer).
+Heating oil tanks can be single-skinned, double-skinned (where the tank has two layers) or integrally bunded (a bund is a protective layer).

 Integrally bunded tanks have one tank sitting within another.
 The outside tank houses the main tank's fittings and vents (see image gallery below).
 These tanks give better protection than double-skinned tanks, as there is more room between the two layers to prevent oil leaking externally.